YinHK-gameDev/unity-learn/camera & render pipelines/Render pipelines/README.md

 - You can create your **own custom render pipeline** using Unity’s **Scriptable Render Pipeline API**.

-> When you change the active render pipeline, you must ensure that the assets and code in your project are compatible with the new render pipeline; otherwise, you might experience errors or unintended visual effects.
+> **Note**: When you change the active render pipeline, you **must** ensure that the assets and code in your project are compatible with the new render pipeline; otherwise, you might experience errors or unintended visual effects.

 ### Render pipeline feature comparison
 https://docs.unity3d.com/Manual/render-pipelines-feature-comparison.html